-You may need to apply for a child performance licence, if you have children under school leaving age involved in a production such as a:
+You'll need to apply for a child performance licence, if you have children under school leaving age involved in a production such as a:

 - film, play, concert or other public performance that an audience pays to see